d-roho/CSGOPredictor/TaskList.md

 -> (Fix | Low Priority) Miscellaneous minor bugs - A:- All Ts dead and bomb will be defused in time.
 Prediction should default to win for CT.
 Probable fix - adding 'bomb' to GSI config to get necessary data for this fix or something similar.

+-> Missing Defuse Kit data - Data on defuse kits held by CT is not transmitted by GSI.
+Solution unknown

 Ideas:

 -> Optimize gsi functionality (alternative to opening/closing server for each ping, increase in speed, elimination of lag spikes)